fragosti/renderproxy/README.md

 ## Elastic Beanstalk Environment

-All services are deployed using elastic beanstalk
+All services are deployed using elastic beanstalk.

 To install virtualenv and create an env to install awsebcli.